LesTR/homeassistant-minimalistic-area-card/README.md

       force_dialog: false # force dialog for buttons instead of calling toogle
       show_state: true #show/hide state for sensors (binary_sensors are hidden by default) (optional, default true)
       section: auto # define the section where to show given entity (optional), default 'auto', possible values: auto, sensors, buttons, title.
 Sensors means the first line, buttons the second one, title op.
+      unit_of_measurement: "my unit" # overrides the units of entity. (optional, default empty).
+Useful when entity don't have attribute with units.
     - entity: switch.fireplace_on_off
     - entity: cover.window_covering
       tap_action: